-The Torah of Music: Study Jewish texts with Hadar faculty to engage your mind and spirit around the theme of music.
+Torah of Music; Music of Prayer: Study Jewish texts with Hadar faculty to engage your mind and spirit around the theme of music.

-Traditional Sounds: Take a moment to rewind and connect to traditional Jewish music, with an emphasis on the Mizrahi and Sephardic traditions.
+Traditional Music: Take a moment to rewind and connect to traditional Jewish music, with an emphasis on the Mizrahi and Sephardic traditions.

 Rising Voices: Fast forward to the present and future by learning and listening to these rising voices in the Jewish musical world.

-How do I…?: A forum for learning and sharing best practices for creating meaningful song both in the COVID-era and beyond.
+Communal Song: A for um for learning and sharing best practices for creating meaningful song both in the COVID-era and beyond.